UofT-DSI/git/assignments/git-assignment.md

 ## Submission
 * Submit the link to your issue and your pull request in a Google Doc inside your submission folder

+## Grading
+Your assignment will be graded based on the following learning outcomes.
+The minimum passing grade is 4/5.
+* I can use Git to clone a repository, add commits, and push to remote repositories
+    * Added your commits to your fork
+* I can develop code in parallel using Git branches
+    * Merged branches as specified in homework 2
+* I know how to resolve merge conflicts
+    * Merge conflict resolved in homework 2
+* I can create or fork repositories on GitHub
+    * Forked the template repository
+* I can use GitHub collaboration tools
+    * GitHub issue and pull request created